-The Group is committed to producing recyclable products, and this guides our corporate direction in our businesses as well as research and development activities.
-Operational efficiency is considered incorporating the concepts of minimising waste, reducing material use, and enhancing recyclability.
-We continue to carry out our initiatives and find ways to minimise the environmental impact of our products, from production to consumption.
-Through collaboration with our customers, we seek to understand and meet their requirements including environmental requirements to produce sustainable products.
+The Group is committed in producing recyclable products, and this guides our corporate direction in our businesses as well as research and development activities.
+Operational efficiency is considered incorporating the concepts of minimising waste, reducing material usage, and enhancing recyclability.
+We continue to carry out initiatives and find ways to minimise the environmental impact of our products, from production to consumption; and through collaboration with our customers, we seek to understand and meet their requirements including environmental requirements to produce sustainable products.

-The focus of the Group is in line with Target 12.5 of the SDG - Responsible Consumption and Production, and we aim to reduce the waste generation and business' environmental impact by introducing more environmentally friendly products to consumers.
-Our environmentally friendly products have also helped to retain and attract existing and potential customers, especially our overseas customer base, many of which have adopted international standards of environmental management systems to safeguard the environment and its future.
+The focus of the Group aligns with Target 12.5 of the SDG - Responsible Consumption and Production, and we aim to reduce the waste generation and our business' environmental impact by introducing more environmentally friendly products to consumers.
+Our environmentally friendly products have also helped to retain and attract existing and potential customers, particularly our overseas customer base, many of which have adopted international standards of environmental management systems to safeguard the environment and its future.